-Part Two of our series about the enigmatic singer; this one on his partnership with Paul Simon, and the unexpected, gradual emergence of ‘The Sound of Silence.’
+The first part of our series about the enigmatic singer; this one on his partnership with Paul Simon, and the unexpected, gradual emergence of ‘The Sound of Silence.’

 Not only is he one of this planet’s greatest singers, he’s also one our greatest song champions.
-Long before the world had awakened to the ongoing songwriting brilliance of Paul Simon, there was one who was thoroughly woke to this phenomenon before any others.
+Long before the world had awakened to the ongoing songwriting brilliance of Paul Simon, there was one who was thoroughly aware of this phenomenon before any others.
 Artie.
 He knew not only of his friend’s great talent in writing songs, but also his potential to expand the scope of songs as we know them.

 Since he was a kid, Simon had worked hard at crafting conventional pop-rock songs, always with the hope of scoring a Top 40 hit.
 The guy didn’t set out to be one of this world’s most ambitiously artistic songwriters.
 He wanted to be a hit songwriter.
 Back then the idea of being both commercial and artistic wasn’t the aim.

 Simon succeeded at writing a hit song when he was 16.
 With a little help from his friend Artie.
 Back then they were juniors in high school, and had been singing in a doo-wop vocal quartet with the two Pellegrini sisters.
 But the greatness of The Everly Brothers showed them that they didn’t need the sisters, and they became a duo for the first time.
 But rather than use their real names, they adopted instead the names of cartoon characters, Tom & Jerry.
 (Paul was Jerry Landis.
 Artie was Tom Graph.
 Tom’s surname was chosen for Artie’s love of charting pop records on graphs.)